Home

 The food and service were generally good but the restaurants had no views and were old and tired in terms of decor but the menus and our safari dining experiences were good.

-SANParks then outsourced the restaurants to Nature's Group who went insolvent - prices went up and quality went down so it was no surprise to us!
+SANParks then, in 2001, outsourced the restaurants to Nature's Group who went insolvent in 2005 - prices went up and quality went down so it was no surprise to us!

-The restaurants were then outsourced to a second company in 2005/2006.
-The restaurants were refurbished and now look very nice.
+The restaurants were then outsourced to Compass Group in 2005/2006.
+The restaurants were refurbished and looked very nice.

 Satara Restaurant Kruger Park

-Some have been extended (like Olifants and Skukuza) and some have been relocated (like Lower Sabie) in order to provide views across the Sabie and Olifants rivers.
+Some were extended (like Olifants and Skukuza) and some have been relocated (like Lower Sabie) in order to provide views across the Sabie and Olifants rivers.

 Some camp restaurants even have a bar and lounge...